On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Introduction

 Our central conjecture is then a precise formula for the image of this element under the connecting homomorphism from $K_1(\R[G])$ to the relative algebraic $K_0$-group $K_0(\Z[G],\R[G])$ of the ring inclusion $\Z[G]\subset \RR[G]$.

-The conjectural formula involves a canonical Euler characteristic element that is constructed by combining a natural `Selmer complex' of $G$-modules together with the classical Neron-Tate height pairing of $A$ over $L$.
-This Selmer complex is constructed from the flat cohomology of the torsion subgroup scheme of the N\'eron model of $A$ over the projective curve $X$ with function field $K$ and is both perfect over $\ZZ[G]$ and has cohomology groups that are closely related to the classical Mordell-Weil and Selmer groups of $A^t$ and $A$ over $L$.
+The conjectural formula involves a canonical Euler characteristic element that is constructed by combining a natural `Selmer complex' of $G$-modules together with the classical N\'{e}ron-Tate height pairing of $A$ over $L$.
+This Selmer complex is constructed from the flat cohomology of the torsion subgroup scheme of the N\'eron model of $A$ over the projective curve $X$ with function field $K$ and, provided that the relevant Tate-Shafarevich groups are finite, is both perfect over $\ZZ[G]$ and has cohomology groups that are closely related to the classical Mordell-Weil and Selmer groups of $A^t$ and $A$ over $L$.

 The formula also involves the Euler characteristic of an auxiliary perfect complex of $G$-modules that is constructed directly from the Zariski cohomology of an appropriate line bundle over $X$ and is necessary in order to compensate for certain choices of pro-$p$ subgroups that are made in the definition of the Selmer complex.